 Keyword searches often retrieve too many results, including materials that are irrelevant to your topic.
-Title searches, however, can be too narrow and leave you with no results.
+Meanwhile, Title searches can be too narrow and leave you with no results.
 The answer is an approach that figures somewhere in the middle: Subject Headings.
 Subject headings are terms (topics, proper names, geographic regions, etc.) that indicate the scope of a book or other resource.

 Try it yourself: you can copy and paste these example headings right into a catalog search for LC Subjects.